- Natural Attractions

 The natural bush setting at Stringybark Creek is largely undisturbed and can be reached by a well-graded dirt from Mansfield or Benalla.
 Caution: logging trucks frequently use this road.

 The road becomes gravel as you enter the State Forest.
 The day visitor area is down Stringybark Creek Road and provides picnic and wood barbecue facilities.
 There is comprehensive interpretive signage located throughout the area.
-All ability access is possible to the Kelly Tree viewing area from the carpark.

 - Nature & Wildlife